Lucevar/mw-immersion-mods/lucevars-install/mwse-tr-2022-install.md

 Lets you randomise your race, appearance, class, and birthsign.
 * [**FMI - The Role They Were to Play**](https://www.nexusmods.com/morrowind/mods/46411) by PoodleSandwich
 Changes the intro cinematic from "he" to "they", to refer to the player character
-* [**Merlord's Starting Equipment**](https://www.nexusmods.com/morrowind/mods/47283) by Merlord and Danae
-Adds starting equipment, based on the items seen in the images in the class selection screen for vanilla classes, or on major/minor skills for custom classes.
-Compatible with Chargen Revamped - Expanded Lands (CREL).
-Uses MWSE/Lua.
 * [**Expanded Birthsigns for Purists**](https://www.nexusmods.com/morrowind/mods/18016) by Cael_Aurion
 This has been on PES for a year now, I figured it was about time to put it up on TES Nexus.
 Expanded Birthsigns for Purists rebalances and expands the original birthsigns while retaining lore-purity, based on the in-game text 'The Firmament', and the birthsigns available in Oblivion, doubling the number of birthsigns from thirteen to twenty-six.
 * [**Predator Beast Races - Argonians and Khajiit Overhaul**](https://www.nexusmods.com/morrowind/mods/48894) by QwertyQuit - C3pa